corxyz/icl-cmr/README.md

 This analysis provides the head-level fitting result on a specific model, which is most useful if you'd like to visually compare head scores and the fitted CRPs.
 It also visualizes the fitting outcome as a function of the relative layer position (e.g., Figure 6a) and induction head matching scores (e.g., Figure 5e).
 The next 3 sections introduces macro- and model-level analyses of attention heads.

-#### 2. Comparing models of different sizes
+### 2. Comparing models of different sizes

-To compare where in a model attention heads most likely exhibit a human-like asymmetric contiguity bias across multiple models (e.g., Figure 6b, c), run
+To compare where in a model attention heads most likely exhibit a human-like asymmetric contiguity bias across multiple models (e.g., Figure 6b, c), make sure the directory `/figs/cmp` exists and run

 ```
 python src/attn_over_size.py --model_size <model_size_1> <model_size_2> ...